CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 ## Introduction to CycleCloud.

-CycleCloud itself is installed as an application server on a VM in Azure that requires outbound access to Azure Resource Provider APIs.
-CycleCloud then starts and manages VMs that form the HPC systems — these typically consist of the HPC scheduler head node(s) and compute nodes.
+CycleCloud itself is installed as an application server on a Virtual Machine (VM) in Azure that requires outbound access to Azure Resource Provider APIs.
+CycleCloud then starts and manages VMs that form the High Performance Computing (HPC) systems — these typically consist of the HPC scheduler head node(s) and compute nodes.

 <a href="https://docs.microsoft.com/en-us/azure/cyclecloud/?view=cyclecloud-8">Azure CycleCloud Documentation</a>